-The city of Zanjan is located 320 km northwest of Tehran, it lies on an open valley about halfway along the main road and railway to Tabriz.
-With a present day population of 300.000, the construction of the city is attributed to Ardeshir I Sassanid king.
+The city of Zanjan, located 320 km from Tehran on the way to Tabriz, lies on an open valley about halfway along the main road and railway to Tabriz.
+With a present day population of 300.000, the construction of the city is attributed to Ardeshir I, the Sasanian king.
 Zanjan is administratively divided into three parts: the central part (the city itself), and two districts outside the city called Mahanshan and Tarom-e-olya.

-The city is the centre of an agricultural zone with abundant wheat crops.
+The city is the center of an agricultural zone with abundant wheat crops.
 Industries produce milled rice and flour, hand-woven cloth, metal ware, and carpets.

 The Oljeitu Mausoleum was founded in the early 14th century in the city of Soltaniyeh, which was once the capital of the Mongolian Ilkhanid dynasty.

 Soltaniyeh is one of the best known examples of Persian architectural achievements and is an important monument in the development of Islamic architecture.
 This octagonal building is surmounted by a majestic dome 50 m high, covered with turquoise tiles and surrounded by eight minarets with a slender silhouette.
 This structure is the oldest existing example of a double dome in Iran.
 The decoration inside the mausoleum is also admirable and specialists have described this building as a "precursor of the Taj Mahal".